-The carriage functions consist of "up" or "down", and "tilt" forward or back.
+The carriage functions consist of hoist, lower, and tilt forward or back.

 The holddown arms are used to clamp the load against the carriage.
 They're also used to "rake" logs off a pile.

 The kickoff arms push the logs off of the tines.
 They can also be used to help secure a partial load.